Anomaly Detection in Medical Imaging with Deep Perceptual Autoencoders: Experiments

 \subsubsection{Natural Images}

 As mentioned above, for CIFAR10 and SVHN datasets, we conducted ten experiments, where each class alternatively was considered normal.
 In such experiments, an anomaly is an image of an object of a different class.
 Therefore, abnormal images are very different from normal data (compared to anomalies on medical images), but normal data also have high variability.
 The average results over all experiments in a dataset are reported in Table~\ref{table:natural}.
-The detailed table with ROC AUC per each experiment is in the Appendix, Table~\ref{table:naturla_by_classes}.
-Notice, while testing on these datasets, we do not use progressive growth in our method.
+Notice, while testing on these datasets, we do not use progressive growth in our method because the image resolution is only $32\times32$.

 The approaches that we called the strongest baselines (Deep GEO, PIAD, Deep IF) and our method significantly outperform other methods, with margin 20\% (except for Deep IF on SVHN dataset).
 The Deep GEO approach, which classifies the geometric transformations of images, excels in distinguishing digits from each other (SVHN dataset).
 The reason for that is that digits have a simple geometrical structure, and their geometric transformations are easily distinguishable.
 Our approach shows the second-best result.
-However, Deep IF fails -- features obtained by pre-trained on ImageNet neural network turned out to be not discriminative for this task.
+However, Deep IF fails -- features obtained by \yellow{the \textit{ImageNet}-pre-trained} neural network turned out to be not discriminative for this task.

-Images of CIFAR10 dataset have a more challenging geometrical structure than SVHN ones, so Deep GEO shows lower performance.
-However, since the domain shift between ImageNet and CIFAR10 dataset is smaller, Deep IF also shows good results.
-Our method closely follows for the leaders Deep GEO and Deep IF.
-We noticed that our approach in both datasets outperformed PIAD by ~3\%.
+Images of CIFAR10 dataset have a more challenging geometrical structure than SVHN ones, \yellow{hence} Deep GEO shows lower performance.
+However, since the domain shift between \textit{ImageNet} and CIFAR10 dataset is smaller, Deep IF also shows good results.
+Our \yellow{proposed method closely approaches the reported performance of} the leaders Deep GEO and Deep IF.
+We noticed that our approach in both datasets outperformed PIAD by $\sim$3\%.

-We noted that reconstruction-based approaches, like ours and PIAD, are inferior to Deep GEO for such tasks.
-We hypothesize that due to the high variability of normal images, the autoencoder overgeneralizes on anomaly data.
-Indeed, during hyperparameter tuning, we search for optimal autoencoder capacity, where the autoencoder reconstructs normal data well but does not generalize on other data.
-However, when training data are highly variable, the autoencoder generalizes better and on unseen classes.
+We report that reconstruction-based approaches, like ours and PIAD, are inferior to Deep GEO for the natural image tasks.
+We hypothesize \yellow{that} this stems from the high variability of the normal images, and the autoencoder overgeneralizes on the anomaly data.
+Indeed, during hyperparameter tuning, we search for the optimal autoencoder capacity, where the autoencoder reconstructs the normal data well but does not generalize on the other data.
+However, when the training data \yellow{is} highly variable, the autoencoder generalizes better on the unseen classes.